 Anything that interferes with supply and demand can increase your risk of engorgement and mastitis.
-Whatever the reason, and you may not be sure why, emptying the breasts by regular breastfeeds with gentle massage and breast compressions will make sure they are drained thoroughly so that you feel comfortable again.
+Whatever the reason, and you may not be sure why, emptying engorged breasts by regular breastfeeds and with gentle massage or breast compressions will make sure they are drained thoroughly so that you feel comfortable again.
 If your baby can’t keep up with the milk, you may need to hand express or pump instead.

-Feeding your baby frequently, hand expressing or pumping, and gentle breast massage can all help with milk release and anti-inflammatory medication offers pain relief.
+Breastfeeding your baby frequently, hand expressing or pumping, and gentle breast massage can all help with milk release while anti-inflammatory medication will provide pain relief when needed.